 What is Green Supercamp Australia?

-Who is the school holiday program for?
+Who is the school holiday camp for?

 It doesn’t matter how academic or outgoing you are (or aren’t!), all young people are welcome to this program.